 What are steel cut oats?

-You also get additional nutrition in steel cut oats vs rolled oats or quick oats.
-According to Bob’s Red Mill, whose steel cut oats are among my preferred brands, steel cut and rolled oats have the same vitamins and minerals.
-However, oats that are steel cut are more rich in soluble and insoluble fiber than rolled oats.
+While all types of oats have the same basic nutrients, you get additional nutrition in steel cut oats vs rolled oats or quick oats.
+According to Bob’s Red Mill, whose steel cut oats are among my preferred brands, steel cut and rolled oats have identical values for vitamins and minerals.
+However, oats that are steel cut are richer in soluble and insoluble fiber than rolled oats.
 In fact, a serving of steel cut oats offers about 20% of your daily fiber intake.
 And don’t forget that steel cut oats are naturally gluten-free.

 To make vegan overnight oats